 Gear Your Kitchen Remodel Toward Squeaky Clean Results

-As we’ve covered in previous posts, kitchens in 2015 are not only a place where we cook, but also a place to entertain and hang out.
+As we’ve covered in previous posts, kitchens in 2015 are not only a place where we cook but also a place to entertain and hang out.
 After the dust has settled and the materials have set from your remodel, nothing is more fun than showing off your new kitchen to friends and family.
 However, making the most of your new kitchen could mean incorporating additional cleaning time into your already busy schedule – a headache that no one enjoys.
 Our advice: gear your kitchen remodel towards making cleaning easy, and you’ll be able to enjoy your new space without the extra effort.

 With diverse kitchen materials now available to install in every corner of your kitchen, the cleaning process of what you select is definitely something that should be considered when making your final decisions for your remodel.
 Think you’ve got the perfect countertop picked out?
 It might be a porous material that will be susceptible to dangerous bacteria growth.
 Got that vinyl tile flooring pattern that just fits perfectly with your motif?
 You may want to choose again.
 When it comes right down to it, the diversity of materials in your kitchen and their proximity to food and drink make it one of the most tedious and difficult places in the house to keep clean, and adding materials that require a labor-intensive cleaning process certainly won’t help.
-Today we’re going to examine all of the areas of your kitchen you’re looking to update with your remodel, and show you the best solutions out there for creating a cooking space that is as easy to clean as it is to enjoy.
+Today we’re going to examine all of the areas of your kitchen you’re looking to update with your remodel and show you the best solutions out there for creating a cooking space that is as easy to clean as it is to enjoy.

-Whether you’re cutting meat for a an upcoming meal, sorting the day’s mail or preparing tomorrow’s lunch, cleanliness is of the utmost importance every time you go to use your countertops.
+Whether you’re cutting meat for an upcoming meal, sorting the day’s mail or preparing tomorrow’s lunch, cleanliness is of the utmost importance every time you go to use your countertops.
 They can be made from all types of materials like marble, granite, and even concrete, but few offer a non-porous, virtually scratch-free surface that’s easy to clean and easy on the eyes.
 For a natural and beautiful look, Quartz countertops can offer you a cutting-edge counter surface that is elegant and long-lasting.
 Unlike granite and some other softer stones, Quartz isn’t susceptible to stains or invasive moisture, creating an easy-to-clean stunning countertop solution that is perfect in any home.
 For alternative options, soapstone, laminate, and even stainless steel can be great easy clean choices depending on your budget, design, and sense of whimsy.

 We all know what types of flooring not to put in our kitchen (mainly carpet), but the real question lingers: what type of flooring actually works best?
 The answer here is a bit complicated, and really depends heavily on your own personal preference as no material is perfect.
 Though tile, the traditional choice for kitchens, is relatively easy to clean, the grout does have the potential for staining and wear.
 Tile also makes for a less-than-comfortable surface for long periods of standing time, which can be pretty routine in the kitchen.
-Wood floors are always a great choice, but are susceptible to buckling with significant moisture and temperature changes, making them a high-maintenance choice that also require extra care in the event of a spill.
+Wood floors are always a great choice but are susceptible to buckling with significant moisture and temperature changes, making them a high-maintenance choice that also requires extra care in the event of a spill.

 The list goes on and on, but remodelers that are looking for the easiest clean should consider the old standby linoleum, or the more complicated concrete flooring, both of which offer long-lasting options with contemporary looks.